GSA-TTS/identity-idva-docs/_pages/faqs.md

 Participants who complete all study steps will receive a $25 gift card.

 ### I just completed the study.
 How do I claim my compensation?
-You will receive the following emails after completing the study:
+You will receive two emails after completing the study:

-- A confirmation email from <a href="mailto:identityequitystudy@research.gsa.gov" class="usa-link">identityequitystudy@research.gsa.gov</a>.
+1. A confirmation email from <a href="mailto:identityequitystudy@research.gsa.gov" class="usa-link">identityequitystudy@research.gsa.gov</a>.
-- An email from <a href="mailto:rewards@reward.tremendous.com" class="usa-link">rewards@reward.tremendous.com</a> with instructions on how to claim your $25 gift card.
+2. An email from <a href="mailto:rewards@reward.tremendous.com" class="usa-link">rewards@reward.tremendous.com</a> with instructions on how to claim your $25 gift card.

 Please check your junk or spam folders.
 If you do not receive these messages or have any trouble with the compensation please contact Rekrewt (<a href="mailto:gsa-support@rekrewt.com" class="usa-link">gsa-support@rekrewt.com</a>), GSA’s recruitment partner with any questions about compensation.